Got a Home to Rent?

 Special offer for new owners—call us today!

-While there’s no fixed rule, industry guidelines can help.
 The U.S. Department of Housing and Urban Development (HUD) generally recommends replacing carpets every seven years, while many experienced landlords suggest doing so about every five years for lower-quality flooring or high-traffic homes.

 Ultimately, the right replacement schedule depends on your property’s location, the quality of materials used, and how well your tenants care for the home.
-Understanding these factors helps you budget wisely, keep your rental looking fresh, and attract quality tenants who appreciate a well-maintained property.

-Several factors influence how often should carpet be replaced in rental properties.
-Understanding these details helps landlords make informed decisions about maintenance, budgeting, and long-term planning.
 Foot traffic, carpet quality, tenant behavior, and regular upkeep all play a role in how long flooring lasts before it needs to be changed.

 When determining how often should carpet be replaced, the type of fiber used plays a major role in how long your flooring lasts.
 Some materials wear out quickly under heavy foot traffic, while others stay looking newer for years.
-Here’s a breakdown of common carpet fibers and how they impact longevity:

 Beyond these common choices, consider newer materials like: